Frequently Asked Questions

-To order a duplicate/replacement diploma, fill out .
-Then, mail it or hand deliver it to the Office of the Registrar.
-It must have the original signature before the form will be processed.
-Be advised that there is a charge of $10.00 (check or money order only please) that must accompany request.
-Once the request has been received, it will take approximately eight (8) weeks to process.
-If there are any question, please call (561) 297-2731.
+To order a duplicate/replacement diploma, fill out a Please be advised that a charge of $10.00 (credit or debit card) is required for any duplicate or replacement diploma order.
+Once the request has been received, it will take approximately 4-6 weeks to process.
+If there are any questions, please call (561) 297-2731.

 Non-degree registration is for students not interested in pursuing an FAU degree at this time such as taking courses for enrichment, for certification, to transfer to another university, applied too late for the upcoming term, and for applicants with no admission decision.
 Coursework for credit will appear on an FAU transcript.

 Credits earned by a Non-degree seeking student may subsequently be applied to a degree seeking program.
 Up to 9 credits may be transferred.
 If the credits exceed 9 credits, approval from the college in which the student has enrolled must be obtained.

 ** Non-degree students must comply with state immunization and residency policies.
 An application plus a non-refundable/non-transferable $30.00 fee is required to enroll in this category.